billy-inn/Homepage/README.md

 Speaking Languages: Chinese (mother tongue), fluent in speaking and written English

 Mathematics: Interested in *Statistics, Number Theory, Graph Theory, Cominatorics* and learn related textbooks by myself.
 I also often solve problems on *Euler Project*.

+Algorithms: I love participating various programming contest.
+And I have a rate of 1732 of Codeforces.
+I also solve the problem on online judge such as LeetCode and write my own solution report, my solution report can be found on [my blog's category:solution](http://billyinn.wordpress.com/category/solutions/).
+Furthermore, I also read part of the **CLRS** and write my study notes on [my blog's category:CLRS](http://billyinn.wordpress.com/category/algorithms/clrs/)